pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

 Here's the deal with `eval`.
 It's a red carpet for malicious 3rd party code.
 In my app, there aren't any untrusted 3rd parties.
 Interaction between users is impossible, so someone can't set their First Name to 'initiateSelfDestruct()' to blow up your phone when you visit their profile.
 They could blow up their own phone, but whatever, their call.

-I don't run ads, so no code can slip in there.
+I don't run ads, so no shady code can slip in there.
 There are no browser extensions for it.
 If any of those things changed, I'd be better off removing `eval`.